 Congratulatio ons!
-You are successful! y connected to the Internet. not enabled on this router.
+You are successfull y connected to the Internet.
+Wireless security is here to enable wire not enabled on this router.
 NETGEAR highly recommends that you Click eless security and protect your network.
-Print this Take me to the Internet
+Print this Take me to the internet